 You’re required to speak with a Social Security rep while you’re disenrolling so that you understand the consequences of doing so, like potentially facing a penalty if you try to re-enroll in Part B down the line.

 Thankfully, if you are leaving it for primary health insurance offered by your employer or your spouse’s employer, you won’t be penalized in the future if you enroll in Part B again, as long as you so within eight months of your job or your coverage ending (whichever comes first).

 How to Disenroll from Medicare Part B Before You Start Receiving Benefits

 Once you turn 65, you may start being charged the Part B premium without you even signing up for Original Medicare.
 You may be automatically enrolled in Part A and Part B if you are currently receiving Social Security benefits.
-If so, you’ll get mailed a red, white and blue Medicare card three months before you turn 65, or the 25th month of receiving disability benefits.
+If so, you’ll get mailed a red, white and blue Medicare card three months before you turn 65, or the 25th month of receiving Social Security Disability Income (SSDI).

 There are two ways you can opt out before you start receiving benefits: